DuggzDev/DataStructures/DS/README.md

 3. And so forth for each node (level)
 4. Utilizes a queue

-**Binary Tree** tree where each node cannot have more than 2 childrne
+**Binary Search Tree** tree where each node cannot have more than 2 (0 & 1) children

+1. Root node should be larger than left child node but smaller than right child node

  # By James